openafs-contrib/openafs-robotest/README.md

     $ afs-robotest config set host:localhost installer transarc
     $ afs-robotest config set host:localhost dest <path-to-dest-directory>

+## akimpersonate notes

 The `akimpersonate` feature of `aklog` is used to create AFS tokens by accessing the service keytab directly, without the need for a Kerberos realm.
 This is configured by setting `akimpersonate` to `yes` in the `kerberos` section of the configuration.

-Note: Unfortunately, the `akimpersonate` feature may not be functional in developement releases of OpenAFS, a.k.a, the master branch.
+Unfortunately, the `akimpersonate` feature may not be functional in developement releases of OpenAFS, a.k.a, the master branch.
 For testing development releases, either use a Kerberos realm or provide a 1.6.10 (or better) version of `aklog`.
-Set the `aklog` option in the `variables` section of the configuration file to specify which `aklog` program is to be used during the tests.
+Build a recent version of 1.6.x, and copy the `aklog` binary to a local path, then set the `aklog` option in the `variables` section of the configuration file to specify which `aklog` program is to be used during the setup and tests.
 For example:

     $ afs-robotest config set variables aklog /usr/local/bin/aklog-1.6

-Note: Unfortunately, the OpenAFS client init script still uses the deprecated `ifconfig` command, which is no longer installed by default on RHEL 7 (and Centos 7).
-Be sure to install the net-tools package until this is fixed.

-    $ sudo yum install net-tools

 ## Running tests